TKomericki/Rhetos-wiki/Configuration-management.md

   ```
 * You may use `OptionsAttribute` to add default configuration path that will be applied
   in GetOptions and AddOptions methods.

+## Configuring application from code

+`Host.CreateRhetosContainer` and `RhetosRuntime.BuildConfiguration` methods allow extending
+and overriding application configuration by using `IConfigurationBuilder` instance.

+* Use `IConfigurationBuilder` extension methods (such as `AddKeyValue`, `AddOptions`
+  and `AddJsonFile`) to add or override configuration settings.
+* Runtime features of the application can access the configuration directly by requesting
+  `IConfiguration` instance from dependency injection, but it is preferred to use registered
+  options classes instead (see the "Common options classes" in different sections above),
+  or register additional custom options classes.